 Cybersecurity for Remote Workers

-Working remotely is not in and of itself dangerous; it’s a lack of security controls, policies and protocols, and user practices that can get you.
-As such, cybersecurity is a shared responsibility.
+Then it is possible to understand that working remotely is not in and of itself dangerous, but the lack of security controls, policies and protocols, and user practices that can get you.
+In conclusion, cybersecurity is a shared responsibility.

 - Know and adhere to your employer’s network and technology policies.
 For example, if you are required to change your password every month, do it.

 - Do not use public Wi-Fi access.
 These unsecured networks are prime for hackers to get into your system and access data, including log-ons and passwords.

 - Never share a password in writing.
 Sharing passwords is a bad idea anyway, but doing so via an email or text is just asking for trouble.

 - Secure your devices, especially in public.
 Anyone can tap your spacebar to see your screen while you refill your coffee … or just as easily walk out the door with your device.

 However, the real onus of cybersecurity for remote workers is on the employer.
 To survive in this tech-driven, mobile business world, employers need to develop secure systems and policy-based standards of practice that protect everyone.
 For example: